Ada-Apprenticeships/PRG1-debugging-workshop-javascript/readme.md

 In this codespace, you should have the following applications installed:

-1. `node`.
-This is the JavaScript runtime we'll use to execute the JavaScript programs in this workshop.
-Check node is installed by running `node --version` in your terminal and check this command returns the current node version.
+1\. `node`.
+This is the JavaScript runtime we'll use to execute programs in this workshop.
+Check node is installed by running `node --version` in your terminal and check this command returns the current node version (a version number which starts with 20 or higher should be fine).
+If you have the correct node version proceed to step 2 otherwise see step 1b to get the correct version installed

+1b.
+Run `nvm install --lts` and then run `nvm use --lts`

-1. `eslint` This is a static analysis tool for checking syntax and issues in your code.
+2\. `eslint` This is a static analysis tool for checking syntax and issues in your code.
 Check eslint is installed by running `eslint --version` in your terminal and check this command returns the current eslint version.
 If eslint is not installed, you can install it with ```npm install -g eslint```

+## 🧰 Using ESLint

+To use ESLint `cd` into the folder of the given exercise and run `eslint solution.js`

 ## Background